Julius La Rosa: Early years

-La Rosa was born of Italian-immigrant parents in the Brooklyn borough of New York City.
+La Rosa was born of Italian-immigrant parents in Brooklyn.
 He attended P.S.
 123K in Bushwick.
 At age 17, he joined the United States Navy after finishing high school, becoming a radioman.
 He sang in a Navy choir, at the officers' club, and at bars to pay for his drinks.

-Heyday
+Heyday with Arthur Godfrey

 La Rosa's Navy peers promoted him to Arthur Godfrey, one of America's leading radio and television personalities and a Naval Reserve officer himself.
 George Andrews from Omaha, Nebraska, was a mechanic on Godfrey's airplane, and he struck up a conversation with Godfrey and told him that he should hear his friend sing.
 They arranged a time for La Rosa to audition in Pensacola, Florida where La Rosa was stationed.
 Godfrey was impressed and offered him a job.
 He had La Rosa flown to New York to appear on his television show, with Godfrey ending the spot by saying, "When Julie gets out of the Navy he'll come back to see us."
 La Rosa was discharged from the Navy on a Friday in November 1951, and he went to Godfrey on the following Monday and appeared on his variety show a week later.
 He was a regular on both the morning Arthur Godfrey Time and the Wednesday night variety show Arthur Godfrey and His Friends.

 La Rosa was on Godfrey's shows from November 19, 1951 to October 19, 1953.
 Godfrey's band leader Archie Bleyer formed Cadence Records in 1952, and La Rosa was the first performer with whom they signed a contract.
 Cadence's first single was also La Rosa's first recording of "Anywhere I Wander".
 It reached the top 30 on the charts, and his next recording was "My Lady Loves to Dance", a moderate success.
 Between his popular records and his appearances on Godfrey's shows, La Rosa's popularity grew exponentially.
 At one point, his fan mail eclipsed Godfrey's.
 A year after La Rosa was hired, he was receiving 7,000 fan letters a week.